Interpreter Training (ITP)

 Term Typically Offered: Fall Only

 Description: Observation and interpreting experience under the supervision of a mentor(s) in a variety of settings.
+Clinical hours required.
+A bridge between the coursework in the classroom and application of the knowledge and skills needed to work as an interpreter intern in Practicum II.

 For class offerings for a specific term, refer to the Schedule of Classes